yves-chevallier/pyxindy/docs/home/about.md

 # About this Manual

+## Python Port of Xindy

+This manual is also a port/mirror of the original xindy manual.
+It was ported to MkDocs with minimal changes to the context and mostly with an automatic conversion. **This is not the authoritative source of the xindy manual.** For the authoritative source, please refer to the original xindy distribution.

+## Introduction

 We assume that the reader is already familiar with the task of an index processor and has basic experience in using a markup-based document preparation systems such as TeX/LaTeX [1, 2],